trema/pio/README.md

                              .merge(transaction_id: request.transaction_id))
     ack.to_binary  # => DHCP Ack frame in binary format

-### Hello

-To parse an OpenFlow 1.0 Hello message, use the API `Pio::Hello.read` and you can access each field of the parsed Hello message.

-    require 'pio'

-    hello = Pio::Hello.read(binary_data)
-    hello.transaction_id # => 123

-Also you can use `Pio::Hello#new` to generate a Hello message like
-below:

-    require 'pio'

-    hello = Pio::Hello.new(transaction_id: 123)
-    hello.to_binary  # => HELLO message in binary format.

 ### Echo

 To parse an OpenFlow 1.0 Echo message, use the API `Pio::Echo.read`